orvn/scutoid/readme.md

 Scutoids are a geometric shape discovered in 2018 that represent the shapes that epithelial cells may take within human tissues.
 This package helps in calculating their volume and surface area.

+## Geometry

+The scutoid form is essentially a 3-dimensional shape that has a pentagon on one face and a hexagon on the opposite face, with a characteristic Y-junction on its lateral surface.

+- The shape starts with a pentagonal prism as the base structure
+- Then a triangular prism is subtracted from one edge
+- This creates the transition from pentagon to hexagon across the height

 ## Installation

 ```bash